Mithra

+The Romans attributed their Mithraic mysteries to Zoroastrian Persian sources relating to Mithra.
+Since the early 1970s, the dominant scholarship has noted dissimilarities between the Persian and Roman traditions, making it, at most, the result of Roman perceptions of Zoroastrian ideas.
+Several characteristics of the later Roman Mithras are present in the Avesta.
+The tenth book of Yashts shows the deity's close connections with the social and cosmic order, the securing of fertility and water supply, the connection to the sun, and the ethical conditions imposed on the faithful.
+These four important themes appear in a different, but recognizable form in the Roman cult.
+According to Boyce, the earliest literary references to the Mithraic mysteries are by the Latin poet Statius, about 80 CE, and Plutarch (c.
+100 CE).

+4486 Mithra, a near-Earth asteroid, is named after Mithra.

 Etymology

 Together with the Vedic common noun mitra, the Avestan common noun miθra derives from Proto-Indo-Iranian *mitrám (Mitra), from the root *mi- "to bind", with the "tool suffix" -tra- "causing to".
 Thus, etymologically mitra/miθra means "that which causes binding", preserved in the Avestan word for "Covenant, Contract, Oath".

-In Middle Iranian languages (Middle Persian, Parthian etc.), miθra became mihr, from which New Persian مهر mehr and Armenian Միհր Mihr and Մհեր Mher ultimately derive.
+In Middle Iranian languages (Middle Persian, Parthian, etc.), miθra became mihr, from which New Persian مهر mehr and Armenian Միհր Mihr and Մհեր Mher ultimately derive.

 In the Avesta

-As a member of the Iranian ahuric triad, along with Ahura Mazda and Ahura Berezaiti (Apam Napat), Mithra is an exalted figure.
-Alongside Apam Napat, Mithra maintains order in society, as well as Khvarenah, by which legitimate rule is maintained among the Iranian peoples.
-Together with Rashnu "Justice" and Sraosha "Obedience", Mithra is one of the three judges at the Chinvat Bridge, the "Bridge of Judgement" that all souls must cross.
-Unlike Sraosha, however, Mithra is not a psychopomp, a guide of souls to the place of the dead.
-Should the Good Thoughts, Words, and Deeds outweigh the Bad, Sraosha alone conveys the Soul across the Bridge.
-As the god of contract, Mithra is indeceivable, infallible, eternally watchful, and never-resting.
+As a member of the Iranian ahuric triad, along with Ahura Mazda and Ahura Berezant (Apam Napat), Mithra is an exalted figure.
+As the god of contract, Mithra is incapable of being deceived, infallible, eternally watchful, and never-resting.
 Mithra is additionally the protector of cattle, and his stock epithet is "of Wide Pastures."
 He is guardian of the waters and ensures that those pastures receive enough of it.